M. Student Organizations

 6. Annual Registration and Renewal Process

-- A complete Student Organization Registration/Renewal form must be received by the Center for Multicultural and Student Activities Programs by the deadline each September.
-The form will include the names and contact information for the organization officers and the president of the organization must certify that the organization still has at least ten (10) full-time students who are in good standing with the University.
+- The Multicultural & Student Activities Programs department must receive a complete Student Organization Registration/Renewal form by the deadline of the first month of the semester.
+The form will include the names and contact information for the organization officers and the president of the organization must certify that the organization still has at least five (5) students who are in good standing with the University.

 - The organization must also submit an updated copy of the local constitution and by-laws (if applicable) and the constitution and by-laws of any other local, state, or national affiliate organization (if applicable).

 - The organization shall also furnish the signature, title, campus address, telephone number, and email address of a full-time Angelo State University faculty or unclassified staff member indicating the person’s agreement to serve as the organization’s advisor.

 - The organization must also agree to comply with all University standards, rules, and/or policies as well as all federal, state, and/or local laws.

 - Executive officers of registered student organizations must have at least a 2.00 cumulative grade point average at the time of election, must earn at least a 2.00 grade point average each semester during their term of office, must maintain full-time student status throughout their term of office, and must remain in good standing (academic and disciplinary) throughout their term of office.
 Student organizations may establish higher eligibility requirements for their executive officers.

 - Benefits include: Meeting room reservations on campus, organization information published online, posting on campus, leadership training, ready references and access to training materials and resources in the Center for Multicultural & Student Activities Programs.
 Registered student organizations may apply for funding through the Student Organization Leadership Fund (SOLF) administered through the Center for Multicultural & Student Activities Programs.

 - Club sports are entitled to all of the benefits of a registered student organization.
 In addition, club sports may receive administrative support and guidance from University Recreation.